axtk/web-essentials/README.md

 ## Guiding points

+The goal is to make customizable and accessible UI components available to a developer with [least effort](https://en.wikipedia.org/wiki/Principle_of_least_effort).<br>
+A way to achieve this is by&mdash;

 **following the conventional API**<br>
 the web components API should conform to HTML without introducing another API serving the same purpose:<br>
 &mdash; web components should be represented by the semantically closest match in HTML;<br>